BethKateWalsh/R-Snippets-for-Analytics/README.md

 # R-Snippets-for-Analytics
-Here are R snippets to use to help answer questions about the user behaviours and make decision about designs.
+Here are code snippets to help answer questions about users and help make decisions about the product.

 > “The goal is to turn data into information, and information into insight.” – Carly Fiorina